 How to get rid of your large, unwanted bulk items.

 When you want to get rid of large household items, it can be a serious hassle.
-Bulky, huge, and difficult to transport; bulk item disposal can be a nightmare.
-Many are left wondering how to get rid of these items once and for all with the least amount of effort.
+They’re bulky, heavy, and hard to transport making bulk item disposal a nightmare, particularly since not all municipalities offer free pickup and only specific items are collected.
+Many people facing this struggle are wondering how to get rid of these large items once and for all but with the least amount of time and back-breaking effort.

 Sell Your Unwanted Bulk Items at a Garage Sale